Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Conclusion

 \section{Conclusion}

-We have demonstrated single-shot AOS in CoFeB/MgO-based MTJs without relying on rare-earth elements, using a structure compatible with STT-MRAM technology.
-Although complete switching of the entire MTJ area was not achieved due to the shadowing effect of the electrode~\cite{geiskopf2025single}, we have shown that this single-shot AOS can be electrically detected via the TMR effect in a microscale MTJ device.
+We have demonstrated single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based MTJs without relying on rare-earth elements, using a structure compatible with STT-MRAM technology.
+Although complete switching of the entire MTJ area was not achieved due to the shadowing effect of the electrode~\cite{geiskopf2025single}, we have shown that this single-shot magnetization reversal can be electrically detected via the TMR effect in a microscale MTJ device.

-Our combined experimental and numerical results highlight the importance of precise thermal management for enabling deterministic magnetization reversal in this system.
-While the underlying physical mechanisms remain to be fully understood, this study establishes a crucial link between ultrafast magnetism and spintronic device platforms.
-Our findings represent an important step toward the integration of AOS into practical MTJ-based memory technologies.
+Our combined experimental and numerical results demonstrate that modifying the laser energy absorption profile within the MTJ stack is a key factor in enabling magnetization reversal.
+While the underlying physical mechanisms remain to be fully understood, this study establishes a crucial link between ultrafast magnetism and spintronics device platforms.
+Our findings represent an important step toward the integration of ultrafast optical control into practical MTJ-based memory technologies.